 The Society of United Irishmen is founded

-In Belfast a group of Dissenters formed the Society of United Irishmen in 1791.
+In Belfast, a group of Dissenters formed the Society of United Irishmen in 1791.
 Their original objective was to be that there would be less religious discrimination.
 This was granted in the 1793 treaty the Catholic Relief Act but by then spurred on by what was happening in France their objective had changed.
 They now sought freedom from England and for Ireland to become a republic.
-The loudest supporter of this cause was a young protestant lawyer by the name of Theobald Wolfe Tone.
+The loudest supporter of this cause was the young protestant lawyer, Theobald Wolfe Tone.

 ‘To substitute the common name of Irishman